 - Plans for team communication and stakeholder engagement that can be adapted for future applications in a participant’s own work;

-- A model of relationships between food animal production, local resources, and local communities that demonstrates integrating qualitative and quantitative data in a system model;
+- A model of relationships between food animal production, local resources, and stakeholders that demonstrates integrating qualitative and quantitative data in a system model;

-- A presentation of the model and recommendations at the INFEWS-ER symposium in the Spring of 2020; and
+- A presentation of the model and recommendations at the INFEWS-ER symposium; and

 - A summary report for the advisors/INFEWS-ER on the process and results.